sandesh2526/java-prep/Things.md

 declares the core methods that all collections will have,
     Methods:

-        boolean add(E obj) - adds obj to invoking collection boolean addAll(Collection<? extends E>c) - adds all elements to invoking collection from the passed collection void clear() - removes all elements from invoking collection boolean contains(E obj) - if obj exists returns true else false boolean containsAll(Collection<?> c) - returns true if all elements of c is present in invoking collection boolean equals(Object obj) - returnd true if invoking collection is equal to the obj int hashCode() - return hashcode for invoking collection boolean isEmpty() - return true if invoking function is empty Iterator<E> iterator() - returns iterator for invoking collection boolean remove(Object obj) - removes obj from invoking collection and returns true if successful boolean removeAll(Collection<?>c) - removes all elements of 'c' from invoking collection int size() - returns the size of the invoking set Stream<E> stream() - returns stream for the given collection Object[] toArray() - returns array
+1. boolean add(E obj) - adds obj to invoking collection
+2. boolean addAll(Collection<? extends E> c) - adds all elements to invoking collection from the passed collection
+3. void clear() - removes all elements from invoking collection
+4. boolean contains(E obj) - if obj exists returns true else false
+5. boolean containsAll(Collection<?> c) - returns true if all elements of c is present in invoking collection
+6. boolean equals(Object obj) - returnd true if invoking collection is equal to the obj
+7. int hashCode() - return hashcode for invoking collection
+8. boolean isEmpty() - return true if invoking function is empty
+9. Iterator<E> iterator() - returns iterator for invoking collection
+10. boolean remove(Object obj) - removes obj from invoking collection and returns true if successful
+11. boolean removeAll(Collection<?>c) - removes all elements of 'c' from invoking collection
+12. int size() - returns the size of the invoking set
+13. Stream<E> stream() - returns stream for the given collection
+14. Object[] toArray() - returns array

 ### List

 stores a sequence of elements, uses a zero-based index, null elements are not allowed in the list, A list may contain duplicate element,
 Methods:

-    void add(int index, E obj) - Inserts obj into invoking list at the index passed boolean addAll(int index, Collection<? extends E>c) - adds collection values at specified index. returns true if list is changed int indexOf(Object obj) - returns first occurence index of object int lastIndexOf(Object obj) - returns index of last occurence of the 'obj' in list, if not present -1 is returned static <E> List<E> of(parameters) - returns a list of lists which are passed as parameters to 'of' ListIteratort<E> listIterator() /(int index) - returns iterator for the list / starting from the index E remove(int index) - removes and returns removed element void replaceAll(UnaryOperator<E> op) - we can change all the elements of the list with given op object, which can be defined by a class implementing UnaryOperator<E> interface and overriding apply method (apply specifies the operation to be performed on list elements) void sort(Comparator<? super E> comp) - sorts the list as per the comparator specified List<E> subList(int start,int end) - returns sub list from start index to end
+1. void add(int index, E obj) - Inserts obj into invoking list at the index passed
+2. boolean addAll(int index, Collection<? extends E>c) - adds collection values at specified index. returns true if list is changed
+3. int indexOf(Object obj) - returns first occurence index of object
+4. int lastIndexOf(Object obj) - returns index of last occurence of the 'obj' in list, if not present -1 is returned
+5. static <E> List<E> of(parameters) - returns a list of lists which are passed as parameters to 'of'
+6. ListIteratort<E> listIterator() /(int index) - returns iterator for the list / starting from the index
+7. E remove(int index) - removes and returns removed element
+8. void replaceAll(UnaryOperator<E> op) - we can change all the elements of the list with given op object, which can be defined by a class implementing UnaryOperator<E> interface and overriding apply method (apply specifies the operation to be performed on list elements)
+9. void sort(Comparator<? super E> comp) - sorts the list as per the comparator specified
+10. List<E> subList(int start,int end) - returns sub list from start index to end

 ### Set

-Set is collection of the unique set of elements
+Set is collection of the unique set of elements.
-    Null values are not allowed inside the set static<E> Set<E> copyOf(Collection<? extends E> coll) - returns a unmodifiable set of 'coll'
+Null values are not allowed inside the set. static<E> Set<E> copyOf(Collection<? extends E> coll) - returns a unmodifiable set of 'coll'.

 #### SortedSet - Declares the behaviour of a set in sorted ascending order

-   E first() - returns first element in the list
+1. E first() - returns first element in the list
-    E last() - returns last element in the list SortedSet<E> headSet(E end) - returns the set with values less than end SortedSet<E> tailSet(E start) - returns the set with values greater than start SortedSet<E> subSet(E start, E end) - returns the set greater than start and less than end
+2. E last() - returns last element in the list
+3. SortedSet<E> headSet(E end) - returns the set with values less than end
+4. SortedSet<E> tailSet(E start) - returns the set with values greater than start
+5. SortedSet<E> subSet(E start, E end) - returns the set greater than start and less than end

 #### NavigableSet